Michael Colvin

 Michael Keith Beale Colvin (27 September 1932 – 24 February 2000) was a British Conservative Party politician.
-He was first elected as the Member of Parliament (MP) for Bristol North West in 1979.
+He was first elected as the Member of Parliament (MP) for Bristol North West at the 1979 general election.
 From 1983 onwards, he was the MP for Romsey and Waterside constituency in Hampshire, which later became the constituency of Romsey.

 Early life and career

 Michael Colvin was born in London to Captain Ivan Beale Colvin and Joy Arbuthnot.
 He had a brother, Alistair Colvin, four years his junior.
-He was educated at West Downs School in Winchester, Eton College; and the Royal Military Academy at Sandhurst.
+He was privately educated, firstly at West Downs School in Winchester, and then at Eton College.
+He then attended the Royal Military Academy at Sandhurst.
 Joining the Grenadier Guards at 18, he served in Berlin, Suez and Cyprus, and became a captain.

 Active in local government at first, he was an elected member of the Tangley parish council, Andover rural district council and Hampshire County Council.
 He had left Hampshire local government by the mid-1970s.

 Parliamentary career

 Policy positions

 He won his first parliamentary seat in 1979 in the Bristol North West constituency.
 He was considered to be one of the "wets", and thus under Margaret Thatcher likely to remain a backbencher.

-Colvin showed political ambivalence; he urged the creation of a new centre party, but also called for privatisation of NHS.
+Colvin showed political ambivalence; he urged the creation of a new centre party, but also called for the privatisation of the NHS.
 In 1983, he moved to the newly created seat of Romsey and Waterside, near Southampton.
-Opposed to bans on foxhunting, Colvin was the chairman of the Council for Country Sports from 1988.
-Colvin rejected gun-control; he was a leading figure, following the Hungerford and Dunblane massacres in the "gun lobby".
+Opposed to bans on fox hunting, Colvin was the chairman of the Council for Country Sports from 1988.
+Colvin rejected gun control; he was a leading figure of the "gun lobby" following the Hungerford and Dunblane massacres of the 1990s.
 In 1989 he sponsored a private member's bill which became the Computer Misuse Act 1990.